 Another issue with flip flops is that they cause us to take shorter strides which can cause the ankle to collapse inwards, similar to flat shoes.
 These shorter strides, specifically tailored to flip flop wearing, will put extra strain on our feet, hips and lower back muscles.

 Lastly, flip flops mess with the biomechanics of the foot which can permanently damage the toes, cause a hammertoe, and exacerbate bunions.
 These conditions have a knock-on effect on the way that we walk which can affect our posture and cause lower back pain.

 Buy flip flops with a sturdier sole.

 Don’t wear flip flops to walk long distances, drive, or play sports.

 How to relieve back pain caused by shoes

 If you think that your choice of footwear is playing a part in the severity of your back pain, take a look at these tips for information on how to ease the discomfort.

 Gently stretching or doing some yoga targeted towards relieving your back pain can help to counteract the pain caused by the wrong shoes.

-A specialist will be able to identify the source of your back pain and be able to recommend exercises that you can do to relieve back pain.
-They will also be able to identify if you need special shoe insoles or prescription orthotic to help with back pain caused by poor footwear.
+A specialist will be able to identify the source of your back pain and will also be able to recommend exercises that you can do to relieve the discomfort.
+They will also be able to identify if you need special shoe insoles or prescription orthotics to help with back pain caused by poor footwear.